UNC Logo

 UNC (University of North Carolina) Emblem

-The university’s identity and its sports club are different: their symbols do not have similar elements, except the color scheme.
-If it is classic and strict at an educational institution, then at the sports department, it is innovative and playful.
+The university’s identity and sports club are different: their symbols do not have similar elements except the color scheme.
+If it is classic and strict at an educational institution, then it is innovative and playful at the sports department.

 UNC (University of North Carolina) Symbol

-The university gives detailed recommendations regarding using typefaces on various media: on the Internet, on posters, in advertisements, etc. So, he uses ITC Franklin Gothic LT Pro, Whitney, and Bembo Std.
-The signature color palette consists of neutral white and Carolina Blue (Hex # 4B9CD3).
+The university provides detailed recommendations for using typefaces on various media, such as the Internet, posters, advertisements, etc. So, he uses ITC Franklin Gothic LT Pro, Whitney, and Bembo Std.
+His signature palette comprises neutral white and Carolina Blue (Hex # 4B9CD3).